 Follow Parking Signs | Always obey parking signs for restrictions, time limits, and exceptions for public holidays. | Rule 167, Rule 179 |

-Parking in Marked Bays | Park within marked bays if present, do not obstruct traffic or other vehicles. | Rule 211 |
+Parking in Marked Bays | If parked within marked bays, do not obstruct traffic or other vehicles. | Rule 211 |

 Public Holiday Rules | Restrictions might be relaxed on public holidays if indicated by the signage. | Rule 318 |